 While there is no single determining factor for the appearance of these tender red bumps, the main trigger is often thought to be the upsurge of androgen levels in the body.
 Androgen is a type of hormone that increases during puberty and gets converted into oestrogen in women.
 A spike in androgen levels often leads to the enlargement of oil glands under the skin, which in turn, causes more sebum to be generated.
 This sebum, when in excess, causes the cellular walls in the pores to collapse and stop functioning.
 This would then result in bacteria growth that leads to inflammation, causing zits and pimples to pop out in its place.

-Some, if not most, people tend to get dismayed and distraught by their pesky red zits that they unknowingly allow their fingers to graze against the bumps, causing the breakout to spread to other areas of their skin.
+Some people tend to unintentionally touch their face when stressed, allowing their fingers to graze against the bumps, causing the breakout to spread to other areas of their skin.
 Furthermore, when one is stressed, it would cause a spike in the nerve signalling that triggers an itch.
 This naturally causes the affected individuals to pick or scratch at their skin, which ultimately leads to more redness and swelling.

 Apart from stress-related breakouts, anxiety can also trigger bouts of pimple formation.
 More often than not, those with anxiety issues tend to suffer from a lack of quality sleep, possess poor skin care routine and survive on diets that are usually less than healthy.
 All these considerations put together is a sure-fire recipe for facial breakouts.